KurisuuChan/MedCure-Web-Pro/SMART_RESTOCK_GUIDE.md

 - Finds all LOW_STOCK medicines (current_stock ≤ minimum_stock)
 - No manual searching needed!

-### 🧮 **Intelligent Suggestions**
+### 🧮 **Clean & Simple**
-- `suggested_quantity` calculated to reach double minimum stock
+- Shows only essential information: stock and status
-- `expiry_date` pre-filled with 6 months from today
+- `expiry_date` and `quantity_to_add` are empty for you to fill
-- Shows current stock status for informed decisions
+- No clutter - just what you need to make restocking decisions

 ### 🎛️ **Flexible Usage**
-- Fill only medicines you want to restock
+- See current stock and status for informed decisions
-- Adjust quantities based on your needs
+- Fill expiry dates and quantities based on your needs
 - Skip items by leaving `quantity_to_add` empty

 ## 🔍 What Happens During Import